MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-troubleshoot.md

 - SharePoint Integration is not configured, and OneDrive Integration is enabled.
 To Fix the issue, disable OneDrive.

 - SharePoint Integration is not configured but there is an active SharePoint Site in your organization.
-To fix the issue, deactivate the SharePoint Site.
+To fix the issue, deactivate the SharePoint site.

 - SharePoint Integration is not configured but there is SharePoint document locations created with Absolute URL in your organization.
 To fix the issue, delete locations with Absolute URL.